iu-parfunc/ecoop24-marmoset-artifact/README.md

 `~/run.sh` or the individual scripts and reproduce the figures and tables.
 For example, `./generate_runtimes.py` (inside `vsGibbon`) generates the run times for Gibbon and Marmoset, prints them in a tabular form, and stores them in CSV files.
-In addition to the raw runtimes, the script also prints out the speedup. speedup = (slowest Gibbon, i.e, (red color in the table)) / Marmoset_solver.
+In addition to the raw run times, the script also prints out the speedups in a separate column (the last column).
+In particular,

+> `speedup` = (slowest Gibbon, i.e, red color in the table) / `Marmoset_solver`.

 ### Approximate timings